dali-lab/build/milestones/index.md

 <!---(share research in pitch format - what is exciting about this?)--->

 [**Week 2: Research and Code Experiment**](week02/)<br>
 Take time in Week 2 to research products and users, and create personas.
-Conduct code experiment 1. <!--individual //todo @tim-->
+Conduct code experiment 1.

 [**Week 3: Define, Feature Spec, Code Experiments**](week03/)<br>
 Define the core components of your project, create a walk-through of your project from the user perspective, and develop lightweight sketches of critical features.
-Continue dev experiments. <!--team experiment //todo @tim-->
+Continue dev experiments.

 [**Week 4: Grayscales™, User Testing, Code Scaffolding**](week04/)<br>